 A summer classic, this tasty potato salad features plenty of fresh herbs, and is dressed in a vinaigrette.
 It’s welcome at picnics and barbecues, or really, any warm-weather meal.
 Served with your favorite plant protein (a simple tofu, tempeh, or bean dish) and fresh organic corn, you’ve got an easy dinner for any night of the week.
 Leftovers make great lunch fare for school or work.
 Photos by Evan Atlas. more→

 This simple salad pairs pinto beans with super-nutritious watercress.
-It boosts the protein and Vitamin C content of simple meals, and is a great choice for the lunch box as well as outdoor meals and picnics. more→
+It boosts the protein and Vitamin C content of meals, and is a great choice for the lunch box as well as outdoor meals and picnics. more→

 This easy preparation is especially tasty when spread on hearty whole-grain rye bread, but it’s great spread on wedges of fresh pita bread, too.
 This has long been one of my favorite sandwich spreads to take on picnics.
 Or ditch the bread and just serve a scoop on a nice green salad (this goes especially well with arugula or massaged kale). more→